Jaysooner/a0-agent-system/RUNPOD_SETUP.md

 ---

-**Note**: This Docker image is optimized for RunPod deployment and includes all necessary dependencies for Agent Zero with AgentMail and Claude Code integration.
+**Note**: This Docker image is optimized for RunPod deployment and includes all necessary dependencies for Agent Zero with AgentMail, Claude Code, and RunPod integration.